Photo by Ducks Unlimited Canada

 Canadian Wildlife Habitat Conservation Stamp Program

-The application period for the 2025-2026 grant year is open until October 4, 2024!
+The application period for the 2025-2026 grant year is closed.

 Wildlife Habitat Canada invests funds from the sale of the Canadian Wildlife Habitat Conservation Stamp and Print (CWHS) program to fund important and relevant conservation projects all over Canada.